nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>
 **A**: You can do so by deleting the entry and adding a new entry.

-**Q**: Why is `:filter` not showing the "correct" list even though I have input a valid exercise name?
+**Q**: Why is `:filter` , `:range` or `sort` not showing the "correct" list even though I have input valid parameters?
 <br>
-**A**: `:filter` works on the displayed list shown in the Exercise List Window.
-If your displayed list is empty or has been altered by list changing commands such as `:range` or `:filter`, the `:filter` command will not filter from the original full list.
+**A**: The three commands works on the displayed list shown in the Exercise List Window.
+If your displayed list is empty or has been previously altered by list changing commands such as `:range` or `:filter`, the commands will not filter from the original full list.
 <br><br>
-If you would like to filter from the original full list instead, try executing the command `:list` to display the full list before running `:filter` again.
+If you would like to operate on the original full list instead, try executing the command `:list` to display the full list before running the commands again.

 --------------------------------------------------------------------------------------------------------------------